-As a failsafe for all competition participants during the competition, the term "No Duff" will be used to indicate a medical emergency.
+As a failsafe, for all competition participants during the competition, the term "No Duff" will be used to indicate a medical emergency or other emergent issue (e.g. safety, etc.).

 "No Duff" is a term to be used by all competition participants to indicate that they or someone else are actually having a medical emergency.
-Should someone have a medical emergency during the competition, they only need to speak to the closest person and say "No Duff" and then the medical problem they are having.
-At that point, the closest judge (if not the person notified) stops the event and appropriate medical intervention is started.
-If medical care is warranted based upon assessment by onscene medical personnel, local EMS will be contacted.
+Should someone have a medical emergency during the competition, they only need to speak to the closest judge or participant and state, "No Duff" and the medical problem they are having.
+At that point, the closest judge is to be advised.
+The judge then stops the event, and appropriate medical intervention is started.
+If medical care is warranted based upon assessment by on-scene medical personnel, local EMS will be contacted.
+The process for other emergent issues is the same as for medical.

 For the purposes of organization, the judges are tasked as the immediate first responders and will take the lead role.
 That stated, given the audience, additional and more appropriate assistance may be sought.
-Also for the purposes of organization, the scenario timekeeper will be tasked with contacting local EMS should they be required.
+For the purposes of organization, the scenario timekeeper will be tasked with contacting local Emergency Services should they be required.